Statistics Involving Fatal Truck Accidents in the United States

 When there is an accident involving a commercial/large truck, 18-wheeler, semi-truck, or however else you would like to refer to them, not only is the event much more traumatizing, but it is also potentially much more devastating.

 For obvious reasons, semi-trucks cause significantly more damage during accidents than regular passenger vehicles.

 As expert truck accident lawyers, we know all too well the devastating results a truck accident can leave behind.

 Unfortunately, due to the increase in online shopping and the demand for faster shipping, the number of fatal vehicle truck accidents will likely continue to rise.

-Total fatal truck accidents in the United States by year
+Total fatal truck accidents in the United States in 2018 (most recent data)

 - 3,139 involved a collision with a vehicle in transport

 - 314 involved a collision with a pedestrian